 If you want to grow a coffee tree inside, you'll have to take that pruning to another level and keep the plant truly small.
 As a last note, you cannot grow coffee from the beans you buy in a store.
 Those have been treated and roasted and will not sprout.
 Instead, you'll have to either buy a seedling (and they are sometimes available as novelties) or get fresh seed.

-- Water: Coffee plants are water lovers and require both regular and ample water and high humidity.
+These plants are water lovers and require both regular and ample water and high humidity.
 In their preferred growth habit, they grow on the sides of tropical mountains, where they get lots of rain and plenty of fog.
 A rich, peat-based potting soil with excellent drainage is beneficial.

 Feed with a weak liquid fertilizer throughout the growing season.
 Cut fertilizer back to once a month or so in the winter.

 Coffee plants can be propagated from seeds or by cuttings or air layers (a somewhat involved technique used by professional programs).
 The coffee tree will flower in the spring with small white flowers and then bear half-inch berries that gradually darken from green into blackish pods.

-Repot your coffee plant every spring, gradually stepping up the pot size.
+Re-pot your coffee plant every spring, gradually stepping up the pot size.
 As with many trees, to keep the plant manageable, prune it to the desired size, slightly restrict its pot size, and root prune for best results.

-The true coffee species is C. Arabica.
-This is the plant grown for its beans.
+The true coffee species is C. Arabica, grown for its beans.
 This plant is a woody shrub native to tropical east Africa, where it grows at relatively higher elevations.
 The C. Arabica plant has been naturalized through the tropical world and is one of the world's most important plants.

 Coffee will sometimes suffer from infestations of mealybugs, aphids, and mites.
 Signs of infestation include tiny webs on plants, clumps of white "powdery" residue, or visible insects on the plant.
 Treat infestations as soon as possible to prevent them from spreading to the rest of your collection.
 As always, start with the least toxic treatment option first, only progressing to more serious chemicals if your initial efforts fail.